3rd Littoral Anti-Air Battalion: Reactivation and surface-to-air missiles

-On October 11, 1951 the 1st Provisional Marine Guided Missile Battalion was activated at Naval Ordnance Test Station, China Lake, California.
-On February 1, 1955 the battalion was renamed the 1st Terrier Surface-to-Air Missile Battalion and shortly thereafter on June 1, 1956 it was moved to Marine Corps Training Center, Twentynine Palms, CA. On that same day the battalion was redesignated as the 1st Medium Antiaircraft Missile Battalion (1st MAAM Bn).
+On 11 October 1951 the 1st Provisional Marine Guided Missile Battalion was activated at Naval Ordnance Test Station, China Lake, California.
+On 1 February 1955 the battalion was renamed the 1st Terrier Surface-to-Air Missile Battalion and shortly thereafter on 1 June 1956 it was moved to Marine Corps Training Center, Twentynine Palms, CA. On that same day the battalion was redesignated as the 1st Medium Antiaircraft Missile Battalion (1st MAAM Bn).

 Transition to HAWK, Cuban crisis and relocation

 The Marine Corps began to transition its various ari defense units to the MIM-23 HAWK Missile in 1960.
 1st LAAM Battalion was the first to transition on 2 May 1960 followed by 2nd LAAM Battalion which stood up shortly thereafter on 1 August 1960.
 1st MAAM Battalion was the next to get re-designated when it was re-designated as the 3rd Light Antiaircraft Missile Battalion on 1 December 1961.
 As part of this transition, the Marine Corps stoodup an inter-battalion HAWK School in order for these missilemen to receive instruction on the HAWK missile that had previously been given at Fort Bliss, Texas.

 On 18 October 1962, as the Cuban Missile Crisis was unfolding, CINCLANT requested the transfer of a light antiaircraft missile battalion from United States Pacific Command.
 3rd LAAM Battalion at Marine Corps Base 29 Palms was directed to deploy to Guantanamo Bay Naval Base, Cuba.
-Beginning on 23 October 1962 the battalion was moved by airlift to Marine Corps Air Station Cherry Point, North Carolina.
+Beginning on 23 October 1962, the battalion was moved by airlift from George Air Force Base to Marine Corps Air Station Cherry Point, North Carolina.
 The airlift required 92 sorties and was complete on 25 October 1962.
 A site survey of the Guantanamo Bay base showed that only one battery of HAWK missiles could be installed on the small area of the Navy base.
 Charlie Battery, 3rd LAAM Battalion with its 48 HAWK Missiles was selected to go forward to Guantanamo Bay and was subsequently airlifted there.
 Upon arrival the battery was attached to Marine Aircraft Group 32 (MAG 32) and emplaced on John Paul Jones Hill, the highest point on Guantanamo Bay.
 At the conclusion of the crisis the battalion returned to MCB 29 Palms on 13 December 1962. only to be informed later that month that they would be permanently transferring to MCAS Cherry Point.
 3rd LAAM officially departed MCB 29 Palms on 15 January 1963.

 3rd LAAM Battalion did not support combat operations in Vietnam during the conflict.
 They remained on the east coast participating in air defense exercises up and down the coast and throughout the Caribbean.